pb-pravin/HLIOSExamples/README.md

 ### PlaceHolderTextView
 1. Demo the textview with a placeholder label, like the placeholder in a UITextField.
 2. Demo the label used to show the left number of characters available to input.

+### CoreDataPersistence
+1. Demo how to use CoreData framework.